MuscleMap/MuscleMap/docs/installation.md

 We recommend using `pip` and following the official PyTorch instructions.

-Find the Pytorch 2.4.0 installation [here](https://pytorch.org/get-started/previous-versions/)
+Find the Pytorch 2.4.0 installation <a href="https://pytorch.org/get-started/previous-versions/" target="_blank" rel="noopener noreferrer">here</a>

 Example (CUDA, adjust version as needed):